-Fund/ALI FY 2021 Actual FY 2022 Appropriation FY 2023 Appropriation 5T40 ALI 656625, Health Care Grants - State \$0 \$200,000 \$200,000 % change N/A 0.0%
+Fund/ALI FY 2023 Actual FY 2024 Appropriation FY 2025 Appropriation 5T40 ALI 656625, Health Care Grants - State \$0 \$200,000 \$200,000 % change N/A 0.0%

 This line item was originally established by the Controlling Board on March 10, 2014.
 The funding source was grant dollars received from the Office of Health Transformation Innovation Fund and the moneys were used to provide enrollment assistance to individuals for the MyCare Ohio Program.
 Line item 656625 was reestablished in FY 2020 and FY 2021 in order to expend an existing cash balance in Fund 5T40.
-In FY 2022 and FY 2023, the Long-Term Care Ombudsman Office will use these funds to help seniors in choosing Medicare options.
+The Long-Term Care Ombudsman Office used these funds to help seniors in choosing Medicare options from FY 2020 to FY 2023 for this purpose.
+In FY 2024 and FY 2025, the line item will be used to increase consumer awareness regarding their rights related to care coordination and case management supports.